 A Vision of Human Possibility

-Adjustments at the margins of the failed cultural and institutional system of Imperial Civilization will not take us where we must now go.
+Adjustments at the margins of the failed cultural and institutional system of the Imperial Era will not take us where we must now go.
 The system’s cultural beliefs and institutional structures must be retooled and its resources reallocated to realign the defining purpose of human society from making money to supporting every person in making a living.

 Hope resides in humanity’s emerging vision of an Ecological Civilization grounded in our deepest human understanding of creation’s purpose, life’s organizing principles, and our human nature and possibility as discerned by the converging insights of indigenous wisdom keepers, the great spiritual teachers, and leading-edge scientists.
 Some call this emerging 21st Century intellectual frame, the New or Second Enlightenment.